webdesigns23/js-expressions-lab-1/README.md

    3. Run `node index.js` to execute your js file, you should see your logs in the terminal.
    4. In general, we use `node` followed by the path to the file we want to execute.
 If the file is in a folder, you can use `node folderName/fileName.js` to execute it.

-## Mocha Tests:
-- Mocha tests have been provided to ensure the accuracy of temperature conversions and the correctness of the average temperature calculation.
-- In your terminal, once inside the lab folder, run in order:
-    - `npm install` to install all the packages contained in the package.json
-    - `npm test` to execute the tests and check whether your variables match the expectations
-    - There are a total of 8 tests checking for the accuracy of tot_temperature_in_fahrenheit, tot_temperature_in_celsius, avg_temperature_in_fahrenheit, and avg_temperature_in_celsius

 ## Submitting Your Solution:
 - When you are done, submit your solution by saving your progress with git: